Daybreak:Volume 1 Chapter 9

 But then... will I even have another chance?

 Still, isn't this premeditated murder!?
 Even if my hands don't draw blood, I'd still be an accomplice!

 But what other choices do I have?
-Even Pascal said that the only way to cut the link -- sever my connection to this world -- was through death.
+Even Pascal said that the only way to cut the link, to sever my connection to this world, was through death.

 How is murder ever acceptable just for my own gains?
-For just a chance of returning?
+For a mere chance of returning?

 Kaede squeezed the vial in her hands.
-Though certain that her answer should be obvious, she was nevertheless unwilling to close the other door.
+She was certain that the answer should be obvious.
+Yet she was nevertheless unwilling to close the other door.